afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/material-balances.md

 ![fishy](./figs/Continuous.pdf) -->

 (content:references:open-species-mass-balances)=
-## Open Species and Total Mass Balance Equations
+## Species and Total Mass Balance Equations

 Suppose we interested in tracking the mass of each chemical component in a mixture of $\mathcal{M}$ components for a chemical reaction process e.g., the starting material, the final product and perhaps some by-products flowing into and from a chemical reactor unit.

 ### Open species mass balances
 If we are interested in the amount of each chemical species, we can let _stuff_ equal the mass of each of the chemical components; this choice gives the _open species mass balance_ ({prf:ref}`defn-open-species-mass-balance`):